-A suction riser condition exists when the outdoor unit is located above the indoor (evaporator) unit and suction vapor must flow vertically up to return to the compressor.
+A suction riser condition exists when the suction vapor must flow vertically up to return to the compressor.
 Oil return is a concern when the suction tube size is too large to produce the minimum refrigerant velocity to ensure oil return at minimum load conditions.

 Follow guidelines given in Tables 6-9 to know when to use a suction riser or double suction riser.
-Check Table 10 for suction riser conditions in cooling and heating.
+See Table 10 for maximum suction tube size for 38AX units at minimum load conditions.
+See Table 11 for suction riser conditions in cooling and heating.